Home Theater Installation That Looks Clean and Sounds Incredible

 Speaker placement and calibration dramatically affect sound quality.
 Proper installation ensures balanced audio throughout the room.

-A black and white line icon of a home theater entertainment system with speakers and a central unit.
+Black-and-white line icon of a storefront with shelves and a central register or counter

 Multiple Entertainment Devices